SilentDevCoPro/sre-portfolio/README.md

 image registry.

 ```
-# Create the namespace
-kubectl create namespace sre-challenge

-# Telling Minikube to use the Docker Driver
+# Tell Minikube to use the Docker Driver
 minikube start --driver=docker

 # Use Docker environment from Minikube